 That would be equivalent to about $20 in 2012.

 Henry also held US Patent 66,298 for a process of brazing or welding a malleable iron socket [adz-eye] to a wrought-iron or steel hammer head.
-It is not known if any examples were produced.
 In this patent, Henry declares:

 “Hammers are generally made of cast iron, but wrought-iron hammers are far superior, and in greater demand than any other kind.
 But it is not only very difficult to form the socket on a wrought-iron hammer, but also to find sound enough iron to form the socket on.”